 These exercises will allow you to focus specifically on the long head of the tricep.

-Incorporating a variety of exercises and rep ranges can help to keep the workout challenging and prevent plateaus.
+Incorporating various exercises and rep ranges can help keep the workout challenging and prevent plateaus.

-Mixing in different types of exercises and rep ranges will help to hit the muscle from different angles and promote muscle growth.
+Mixing in different exercises and rep ranges will help hit the muscle from different angles and promote muscle growth.

 Be sure to balance exercises for the long head of the tricep with exercises for other muscle groups.